 Getting email marketing right can be a tough job as you have to find the right balance.
-Hence, if you don’t keep your subscribers engaged with your campaigns, the relationship will hit a stale stage, and it will require extra effort on your behalf to try to win them back.
+Hence, if you don’t keep your subscribers engaged, you hurt your relationship with them and have to put more effort into try to win them back.
 Researchers have suggested that on average, around 60% of subscribers will be inactive at any given time.
-By trying to re-engage with them, it can potentially bring their interest back.
-Hence, the probability of making a sale is higher.
+By trying to re-engage with them, it can potentially lead to a more interested audience and consequently, more conversions.

 Understanding the reasons

 If someone has subscribed to your list, it means that they are interested in what you have to offer.
-Thus, users will have a higher expectation from your behalf, and you have to meet their expectations.
+Thus, users will have high expectations from you, and you have to meet them (or at least try).
 Inevitably, with time, this interest will diminish, and they will be in situations such as:

-• They still receive the campaign, but they don’t open it or unsubscribe from the list
+• They still receive the campaign, but they don’t open it or unsubscribe from your list;

-• They accept it, open it, and unsubscribe from the list
+• They accept it, open it, and unsubscribe from your list.

-A good position will be when the user doesn’t unsubscribe from the list.
-If you analyze data, take surveys, and understand how to improve your campaign, there’s a chance that you will bring them back.
+An excellent position to be in is when the user doesn’t unsubscribe from the list.
+If you analyze consumer behavior data, take feedback, and understand how to improve your campaigns, there is a chance that you can win them back.

-Before you get to work, you must understand the reasons why some people are becoming inactive.
-Take a look below:
+Before doing anything, you must understand the reasons why some people are becoming inactive:

-The user receives too many emails, and they don’t have enough time or patience to get to your email.
-Even though they haven’t read your campaign in a while, they are still interested in what you have to offer.
+The user receives too many emails, and they don’t have enough time or patience to read your email.
+Even though they haven’t read your email in a while, they are still interested in what you have to offer.
 Arguably, this is the best situation to be in as the user doesn’t want to unsubscribe.

 Changes in Preferences

-Sometimes people’s opinions and preferences will change.
-This will not have anything to do with you or your email campaign.
+Sometimes consumers' opinions and preferences change.
+This does not have anything to do with you or your email campaign.
 In the majority of cases, people are too lazy to unsubscribe from your email list, so you still have some time to win them back.
-Nonetheless, it can be argued that some will inevitably unsubscribe.
+Nonetheless, some will inevitably unsubscribe.

-Some people will subscribe to the list to take a look at what you’re offering, but they aren’t interested in purchasing.
-If you’re lucky, you can try to get them to purchase, but this isn’t guaranteed.
+Some people will subscribe to your list to take a look at what you’re offering, but they are not interested in purchasing anything from you.
+If you are lucky, you can try to get them to purchase but without knowing if that will work.
 In addition to this, people in this category will not open emails all the time.
 The probability of them engaging with the campaign depends on the subject lines.

 What Qualifies as An Inactive Subscriber

-TheChecker is an email verifier service that will clean your list from outdated emails within a short period, so you don’t have to do it manually.
-In addition to this, you’re guaranteed accuracy at a cost-effective price.
-It’s much more accurate to allow an algorithm to do it rather than checking each email by hand.
+TheChecker is an email verifier service that will filter out your list from outdated emails within a short time, so you don’t have to do it manually.
+Additionally, you are guaranteed accuracy at an affordable price.
+It is much more accurate to allow an algorithm to do it rather than checking each email manually.

 • Customer-centric: This strategy will focus on inactive users who are opening your emails, but they’re following the CTA, and they haven’t purchased anything for a while.
 The end goal will be to motivate the subscriber to make a purchase.